waleedayoub/waleedayoub.github.io/content/post/managing-dev-environments_local-vs-codespaces.md

 #### Using `.bash_profile` or `.zshrc`

 Depending on your shell, you can define environment variables directly in your `.bash_profile` or `.zshrc` file.
-Here’s how you can do it:
+Here's how you can do it:

 1. Open your `.bash_profile` or `.zshrc` file in a text editor: